Fiz Brown: Development

 In November 2012, The Sun newspaper reported that romance will blossom for the old flames as Fiz continues to support Tyrone Dobbs (Alan Halsall) through his domestic violence ordeal with girlfriend Kirsty Soames (Natalie Gumede).
-It was reported that Kirsty would deliberately cause injury to Fiz's hand, according to the Daily Star, Fiz would attempt to fix her machine at the factory when it breaks only to get her hand trapped when Kirsty switches the power back on.
-Fiz apparently needs emergency medical attention due to the bloody injury and soon starts spreading the word that Kirsty harmed her on purpose.
-She is quoted as telling Tyrone: "Kirsty said she didn't do it and you might believe her, but in your head I don't think you do.
+It was reported that Kirsty would deliberately cause injury to Fiz's hand.
+According to the Daily Star, Fiz would attempt to fix her machine at the factory when it breaks,s only to get her hand trapped when Kirsty switches the power back on.
+Fiz apparently needs emergency medical attention due to the bloody injury, and soon starts spreading the word that Kirsty harmed her on purpose.
+She is quoted as telling Tyrone: "Kirsty said she didn't do it, and you might believe her, but in your heart,d I don't think you do.
 What's she going to do next?
-She injured you and now she's injured me.
+She injured you, and now she's injured me.
 Who's going to be next, Ruby?"
 McAlpine spoke about the storyline and told What's On TV: "Kirsty continues to look after Fiz and stays with her while she is treated at the hospital and even returns home with her.
-She is quite sinister and when she finally leaves, Fiz is quite shaken by Kirsty's behaviour.
+She is quite sinister, and when she finally leaves, Fiz is quite shaken by Kirsty's behaviour.
 Fiz has now seen how scary Kirsty can be with her own eyes.
-Fiz is not soft, she has spent time in prison before, but she has now seen what Tyrone has to cope with when Kirsty gets angry."
-She added: "Fiz really cares about Tyrone.
+Fiz is not soft.
+She has spent time in prison before, but she has now seen what Tyrone has to cope with when Kirsty gets angry."
+She added, "Fiz really cares about Tyrone.
 Fiz is also very stubborn and has a sense of justice.
-She will probably want to see this through to the end - she wants the truth to come out.
+She will probably want to see this through to the end—she wants the truth to come out.
 She wants Tyrone to be happy and feels this can never be the case while he is still involved with Kirsty."